limkaihin/OOP_Project/README.md

 -   The engine is reusable and extensible\
 -   Core systems are modular and decoupled\
--   New simulations can be built by replacing only the demo layer\
+-   New games can be built by replacing only the demo layer\
 -   The application layer adapts libGDX lifecycle and rendering to engine output\
 -   Architecture prioritizes scalability, maintainability, and separation of concerns

 ------------------------------------------------------------------------

-## Notes

--   Rendering and visuals are intentionally minimal\
--   Physics and collision behaviour are simplified for clarity\
--   Emphasis is placed on clean architecture, subsystem isolation, and extensibility\
--   The project focuses on demonstrating architectural design rather than graphical complexity